 The Theta project aims to revolutionise video streaming with blockchain technology.
 Is the platform’s THETA and TFUEL tokens good investments?
 We take a closer look.

-Where to buy Theta coin
+Where to buy Theta coins

 What is Theta?

+Before jumping in and buying Theta coins, it’s worth knowing what it is.
 The Theta Network is a blockchain-based platform that enables high-bandwidth video delivery.
 It features decentralised streaming and token-based bandwidth sharing and is being touted as the next generation of video delivery.

 YouTube Co-Founder Steve Chen claims that the platform is ‘set to disrupt today’s online video industry in much the same way that the YouTube platform did to traditional video back in 2005.’